dlab-berkeley/programming-fundamentals/1-2_create.md

 >
 > When we say, "`vim` is a text editor," we really do mean "text": it can
 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
-We use it in examples because almost anyone can
-> drive it anywhere without training, but please use something more
-> powerful for real work.
 On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
 > [Vim](http://www.vim.org/) (both of which are completely unintuitive,
 > even by Unix standards), or a graphical editor such as